-The second example, depicted in Figure 4, shows an interdimensional "drag" motion that uses a dimensional motion in N whose velocity exceeds that of the normal signal velocity in M. As already mentioned, in both of these cases, consistency is guaranteed by the overall consistency in the outer embedding space.
+The second example, depicted in Figure 4, shows an interdimensional "drag" motion that uses a dimensional motion in

-Figure 4.
-Schematic drawing of (a) worldlines of interdimensional forced, continuous motion, as seen from the outer, embedding space: (a) until A and from B, the motion is dominated by constraints on the velocity $v_N$ , and between A and B, the velocity $c_N$ dominates; (b) space-time diagram as seen from intrinsic coordinates in M; (c) space-time diagram as seen from intrinsic coordinates in N.
+FIG. 4.
+Schematic drawing of (a) worldlines of interdimensional forced, continuous motion, as seen from the outer, embedding space: (a) until A and from B, the motion is dominated by contraints on the velocity v_N , and inbetween A and B the velocity c_N dominates; (b) space-time diagram as seen from intrinsic coordinates in M; (c) space-time diagram as seen from intrinsic coordinates in N.